sl-solution/StatisticalGraphics.jl/README.md

 # StatisticalGraphics

-The idea of the `StatisticalGraphics` package is to create a powerful, yet easy-to-use solution for creating statistical graphics.
+The idea of the `StatisticalGraphics` package is to develop a powerful, yet easy-to-use solution for creating statistical graphics.
 The package uses [`vega`](https://vega.github.io/vega/) (see also [D3](https://d3js.org/)) for producing the final outputs.

 ![siteexamples](assets/site.png)